jeepinbird/second-brain/docs/project_requirements_document.md

 * **FR-QP-05:** The Query Planner must merge and rank results from different retrieval methods based on relevance to the original query.

 ### 4.5 Indexing Process Flow
-* **FR-IDX-01:** The system must implement a file-watching mechanism that detects changes (creation, modification, deletion) to markdown files in the journal directory.
+* **FR-IDX-01:** The system must implement a file-watching mechanism that detects changes (creation, modification, deletion) to markdown files in the journal directory using the watchdog library.
 * **FR-IDX-02:** Upon detecting a file change, the system must:
     - For new/modified files: Parse the file, extract metadata (YAML frontmatter), events (bullet points), tags, and generate embeddings.
 Then update the corresponding database records.
     - For deleted files: Remove all associated records from the database.